 - Does the existing management aim to stay involved in the business?

-2. Preliminary due diligence
+2. Preliminary due diligence on your business purchase

-Get a feel for the business.
+Get a feel for the business

-- Research its market and its main competitors.
+- Research its market and main competitors.

 - Assess the key risks associated with future trading.

-Ask industry experts for their views.
+Ask industry experts for their views

 - Are prices and margins rising or falling?

 - How is competition in that market changing?
 For example, which new competitors are entering it?
+Are new competing products or services being introduced to market?

-3. Professional advisers
+3. Professional business purchase advisers

-Choose advisers with appropriate experience.
+Choose advisers with appropriate experience

 - market research, accounting, tax and legal due diligence;